1000xResist: Plot

-An Occupant incursion kills many sisters.
-While sheltering, Watcher communes with Knower and observes Iris's collaboration with the Occupants, also learning that Secretary is of Occupant origin.
-Outraged, Watcher smashes Secretary and uses a shard to assassinate Iris.
-Principal arrives and reveals herself as the Youngest, having set Watcher on this path.
-In the aftermath, mourning and violence break out as the sisters attempt to rule themselves.
-Principal establishes a Provisional Government with Knower as High Minister, who imprisons and tortures Watcher for several years as she refuses to cooperate with the regime.
-During this time factions emerge in the community, including a religious cult awaiting the second coming of the Allmother, a servant caste of newly-created Jiao clones, and a harsh police force of Red Guards.
+After communions with Bang Bang Fire and Healer, an Occupant incursion puts the Orchard on lockdown and leaves many sisters dead.
+While sheltering, Watcher communes with Knower, and discovers the Occupant's fascination with memories and their collaboration with Iris.
+Outraged from learning of Iris' betrayal and that Secretary is of Occupant origin, Watcher smashes Secretary and uses one of its broken shards to assassinate Iris.
+Principal arrives in time to arrest Watcher for Iris' murder before revealing herself to be Youngest, having deceived Watcher by tampering with her communions.
+In the aftermath, mourning and violence break out among the sisters before Principal establishes an autocratic, Provisional Government with Knower as High Minister.
+Knower, while sympathetic to Watcher, imprisons and tortures her for three years as she refuses to cooperate with the regime.
+Watcher is later rescued by an alive Fixer in a breakout devised by Knower.
+During this time factions emerge in the community, including a religious cult awaiting the second coming of the Allmother, a servant caste of newly-created Jiao clones, a harsh police force of Red Guards, and unclassified "Miscellaneous" Iris-clones that reside in Old Town, a scale-model Asian town-district located under the Orchard.

-The player now controls 48, an unclassified "Miscellaneous" Iris clone who works as a bartender.
-She makes contact with anti-government groups to assemble a bomb that kills most of the ministers and wounds Principal.
-She is rescued by outlaws Fixer, Healer, Bang Bang Fire, and Watcher, who devise a plan to summon an Occupant and trigger a mass communion to show everyone the truth.
-Knower redirects security forces as rebels launch a diversionary attack.
-Secretary merges with the Occupant, the last remaining on Earth, understanding that the Occupants could not grasp the nature of humans or death.
-They let the player decide which of the factions and surviving sisters will be carried forward into the new world, leading to one of several endings.
-In the true ending, an unnamed Jiao clone explores the various characters' graves.
+Seven years after Iris' death, the player now controls Blue, a Miscellaneous clone who works in a bar in Old Town.
+After her employer and friend Bartender is killed for her seditious actions, Blue makes contact with anti-government groups to assemble a bomb that kills most of the ministers and wounds Principal during a scheduled theatre performance.
+In the ensuing chaos, Blue escapes to the underground trains before being rescued by Fixer, Healer, Bang Bang Fire, and a blinded and critically injured Watcher, with whom she communes to discover a way to remove Principal from power.
+After Watcher succumbs to her injuries and dies following a final communion, the remaining members of the resistance devise a plan to merge Secretary with a summoned Occupant and trigger a mass communion to expose Principal's deception.
+With the help of Knower redirecting Red Guards and rebel forces launching diversionary attacks, Secretary successfully makes contact with the last remaining Occupant on Earth.
+Realizing the Occupant's cold apathy to Iris, humanity, and the nature of death, Secretary overpowers the Occupant's consciousness and erases their recorded memories of Iris.
+The newly merged Occupant then lets Blue decide which of the factions and surviving sisters will be carried forward into the new world, leading to one of several endings.
+In an epilogue set many years later, an unnamed Jiao clone explores an abandoned Orchard and discovers various characters' epitaphs.